 How It All Goes Down

 Leonato, Governor of Messina, has just gotten word that he’s to be visited by his great friend Don Pedro of Arragon, who’s on his way back from battle.
 Beatrice, Leonato’s niece, asks the messenger whether Benedick is returning.
-We learn that Beatrice and Benedick have been engaged in a war of wits for as long as they’ve known each other, and she seems to be full of scorn and mockery for the man.
+We learn that Beatrice and Benedick have been engaged in a war of wits for as long as they’ve known each other, and she seems to be full of scorn for the dude.

 Don Pedro, Benedick, Claudio, and Don Pedro’s illegitimate brother, Don John, arrive.
 Benedick and Beatrice exchange some barbs, and the sum of their interaction is that they both hate love and will never get married.
 (Unless they fall in love with each other and get married.
 Ahem.)
 After all the welcoming, Claudio pulls Benedick aside and reveals that he’s fallen for Leonato’s daughter, Hero.
 Benedick is full of jokes, and thinks marriage and women are bad news, especially the two combined.

 Benedick reveals Claudio’s love to Don Pedro, who’s more sympathetic.
 Left alone, Claudio confirms to Don Pedro that he’d like to have Hero for his bride.
 Don Pedro is hyped about the idea, and says that tonight at the scheduled masquerade ball, he’ll pretend to be Claudio and woo Hero on Claudio’s behalf.
 He’s certain he’ll be able to secure a marriage for Claudio and Hero.